 I am happy to refer anyone to him.
 I am returning to tanzania in November to live for several months in November 2013 so I can help anyone set up if they need

-Joannemcfadden24@gmail.com about 5 years agoAnswered by Joanne via WorldNomads.com
+Joannemcfadden24@gmail.com almost 6 years agoAnswered by Joanne via WorldNomads.com

 Braventure Africa is locally owned and operated at Kilimanjaro in Moshi, Tanzania.
 We have built a unique reputation by organizing Trekking Mount Kilimanjaro, Mount Meru trekking, Wildlife Safaris, Zanzibar Beach Holidays, Cultural tours and day trips.
 Our guides speak fluent English, German and Swahili language.
 They are local Tanzanians who are skilled, knowledgeable and well-trained about treks, safaris and people which they will share with you throughout your adventures in Tanzania.